Austin Riley Preview, Player Props: Braves vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers have the 17th-ranked team ERA across all MLB pitching staffs (4.21).

-- Dodgers pitchers combine to rank 14th in baseball in home runs surrendered (160 total, 1.2 per game).
+- Dodgers pitchers combine to rank 15th in baseball in home runs given up (162 total, 1.2 per game).

-- The right-hander last appeared on Tuesday against the Arizona Diamondbacks, when he went six innings, allowing four earned runs while giving up seven hits.
+- The righty last pitched on Tuesday against the Arizona Diamondbacks, when he went six innings, allowing four earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.